An inverse Sanov theorem for exponential families: Dual families and inverse LDP's

-Differently with respect to the presentation of the previous result, in the following classical example of dual measures the change of variable in the posterior distribution allows to obtain the identity of the rate functions for the two LDP's.
+Differently from the choice for the presentation of the previous result, in the following classical example of dual measures we use the change of variable $\boldsymbol \mu=\nabla \kappa_{\lambda} (\boldsymbol {\theta})$ in the posterior distribution, achieving the identity of the rate functions for the two LDP's.